3D printing soft legs can help a robot walk across rough and rocky terrain

 That research has already led to some interesting real world applications, including the industrial grippers designed by Soft Robotics, whose octopus-inspired hand can pick up a wide variety of shapes and sizes without precise robotic vision.
 Legs are, of course, a different beast altogether – as is designing a pair that can actually lift up and move around, rather than just sort of undulating their way across a surface.

-The team maintained a similar pressure-based air bladder system as the Harvard robot, but added a few piece to the puzzle to develop a more sophisticated set of legs – along with some harder structural pieces.
+The team maintained a similar pressure-based air bladder system as the Harvard robot, but added a few pieces to the puzzle to develop a more sophisticated set of legs – along with some harder structural pieces.

 “Before, we had these channels that we were inflating to make the legs bend one way,” said Tolley.
 “But to do what I wanted to do, we would have to make the legs bend around different axes.
 We couldn’t do it with the simple layered molding techniques we did before.
 We actually had to come up with a way of repeatably and rapidly making more complex 3D printed bladders.”

 The new system features a trio of 3D printed bladders placed side by side.
 Inflating different combinations that allow for a much fuller control of the robot’s movement.
 “They’re connected in such a way that when you inflate one, you get bending in one direction,” Tolley added.
-“If you bend another or do some combination of them, you can actual control a full 360-degrees of bending angles.”
+“If you bend another or do some combination of them, you can actually control a full 360-degrees of bending angles.”

 0